ltzenteno/heroes-dnd/README.md

 ##### ArmorItem.js
-We are going to need a list of armor pieces, for that purpose we create the file `src/client/app/hero/components/ArmorItem.js`, it is a simple functional component that recieves 3 props which are: `image`, `name`, `type`.
+We are going to need a list of armor pieces, for that purpose we create the file `src/client/app/hero/components/ArmorItem.js`, it is a simple functional component that receives 3 props which are: `image`, `name`, `type`.

 ##### ArmorList.js